makeplans/changelog/readme.md

 # MakePlans Changelog

+2025-07-08

+* Added setting to ignore form requirements for existing customers.

+2025-05-13

+* Ability to show slots from the past to indicate when resource was unavailable.

 2025-01-16

 * It is now not possible to modify the service for appointments marked as 'busy' as this caused some confusion (it was not intented to have a service for non-customer appointments and it serves no purpose).